muskan-dhawan/Machine-Learning-Internship-Tasks-Skillcraft-Technology-/README.md

 The main goal of this repository is to strengthen machine learning fundamentals and gain hands-on experience with real-world datasets.
 These projects can be used for academic submissions, internships, or as part of a personal ML portfolio.

-4. SCT_ML_4 - Develop a hand gesture recognition model that can accurately identify and classify different hand gestures from image or video data, enabling intuitive human-computer interaction and gesture-based control systems.
+4. SCT_ML_4 - Developed a hand gesture recognition model that can accurately identify and classify different hand gestures from image or video data, enabling intuitive human-computer interaction and gesture-based control systems.
+   Project: Hand Gesture Recognition Using CNN

+Objective:

+Recognize and classify hand gestures from images or live video.

+Can be used for gesture-controlled applications, e.g., sign language recognition or touchless interfaces.

+Dataset:

+LeapGestRecog dataset from Kaggle

+10 gesture classes: c, down, fist, fist_moved, index, l, ok, palm, palm_moved, thumb

+~20,000 images, split 80% training / 20% validation

+Technology Stack:

+Python & Google Colab

+Kaggle API – download dataset

+TensorFlow & Keras – build/train CNN

+OpenCV – capture webcam input and predict gestures in real-time

+CNN Architecture: 3 Conv2D + MaxPooling layers → Flatten → Dense layers → Output softmax for 10 classes

+Workflow:

+Download dataset and reorganize images

+Preprocess images (resize, normalize)

+Build and train CNN

+Save model (.h5 and .keras)

+Use webcam or uploaded images for real-time gesture prediction

+Outcome:

+High accuracy on validation (~99.98%)

+Real-time prediction works via webcam or static image upload